robbpriestley/MazeGenerator/README.md

 #### Solving Mazes

 Each maze successfully completed must undergo an **analysis** to ensure that each cell in the maze is reachable from every other cell in the maze.
-This is called <a href="https://en.wikipedia.org/wiki/Maze_solving_algorithm" target="_blank">**solving**</a> the maze, and it prevents "island" portions of the maze from developing independently from one another without any link between them.
+This is called [**solving**](https://en.wikipedia.org/wiki/Maze_solving_algorithm target="_blank") the maze, and it prevents "island" portions of the maze from developing independently from one another without any link between them.
 Solving is accomplished using a [**recursive**](https://en.wikipedia.org/wiki/Recursion_(computer_science)) subroutine.

 #### Potential Applications